 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Awesome Ego: Assessment: HK-47 is egoistical braggart that mocks everyone but the Revan and The Exile, and frequently boosts of his exploits and abilities.
-Fans love him for it.
+Awesome Ego: Assessment: HK-47 is AN egoistical braggart that mocks everyone not named Revan and The Exile, and frequently boasts of his exploits and abilities.
+He is proud to say fans love him for it.

-The MMO coming out instead of a third single-player game.
-Cue cries of "Ruined!" as soon as the announcement was made.
+Broken Base: An MMO instead of a third single-player game.
+Cue cries of "Ruined!" as soon as the announcement was made

 Assessment: HK-47 is far more interesting than any meatbag.

 Jolee Bindo, for being a Cool Old Guy who is equal parts sarcasm, irreverence, and alternate philosophy about the Jedi Order.

 Esoteric Happy Ending: The first game's Light Side ending rings hollow when you remember that Revan now has to deal with the fact that not only was their entire life prior to The Reveal a total lie, but that the entire conflict was entirely their fault!